cometbft/knowledge-base/protocols/consensus-gossip/tuple-space.md

-# Part 1: Tuple Space
+# Tendermint Message sets as a Tuple Space CRDT

+Here argue that the exchange of messages of the Tendermint algorithm can and should be seen as an eventually convergent Tuple implemented as a tuple space.

 > :warning:
 > We assume that you understand the Tendermint algorithm and therefore we will not review it here.